VDL Futura

 The Futura is a range of coaches manufactured by VDL Bus & Coach at Valkenswaard in the Netherlands since 1982.
-A derivative of the Futura produced from 1999-2011 was the Magiq.
+A derivative of the Futura produced from 1999 to 2011 was the Magiq.

-The model was built for many years by the former BOVA company as the Bova Futura, and after that business was taken over by the VDL Groep as the VDL Bova Futura.
+The model was manufactured for many years by Bova as the Bova Futura, and after that business was taken over by the VDL Groep as the VDL Bova Futura.
 In the autumn of 2010 a significantly facelifted version was introduced as the VDL Futura (sometimes referred to as the Futura 2).

 Bova Futura

-The Futura was introduced in September 1982 by its original manufacturer BOVA, as successor to the previous Europa model.
+The Futura was introduced in September 1982 by Bova, as successor to the previous Europa model.
 In contrast to the angular lines of the Europa, the Futura featured a very distinctive convex aerodynamic front which inspired the model's name (futura being Spanish and Italian for "future").
 The prominent "bulge" below the windscreen remained a feature of the Futura through successive facelifts until the introduction of the Futura 2 model in 2010.
+By 1986, exports accounted for two thirds of production.

+Bus Australia purchased over 40.
+Some were imported in CKD form and assembled by JW Bolton in Perth.
+Four were imported as frames with the bodies completed locally by BHB Engineering.